70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

-The best 1970s cartoons worth watching include Scooby-Doo, The Pink Panther Show, Super Friends, Josie and the Pussycats, and Sabrina and the Groovie Goolies.
+70s cartoons like Scooby-Doo, The Pink Panther Show, Super Friends, Josie and the Pussycats, and Sabrina and the Groovie Goolies.
+Together, these are the shows that built Saturday-morning TV as we know it.

-If you grew up on classic 1970s cartoons, this list is pure nostalgia.
-If you didn’t, consider this your starter pack for retro cartoons worth watching—the shows that basically built the Saturday-morning cartoon culture we all remember.
+If you grew up on these classic 1970s cartoons, this list is pure nostalgia.
+If you did not, treat it as your starter pack.

 And if you want to hop decades after this list, here’s my follow-up: cartoons in the 1980s.